-20. If any member of staff, student or visitor believes that this Policy has not been implemented correctly, s/he may make representation in writing to the College Secretary (or nominee) up to 5 days after the event.
-The Master will be responsible for determining whether the Policy and/or Procedure has been followed correctly.
+20. If any member of staff, student or visitor believes that this policy has not been implemented correctly, they may make representation in writing to the College Secretary (or nominee) up to five days after the event.
+The Vice Chancellor will be responsible for determining whether the policy and/or procedure has been followed correctly.